nanocurrency/nano-docs/docs/commands/command-line-interface.md

 Allow multiple connections to the same peer in bootstrap attempts

 ### --fast_bootstrap
 Increase bootstrap processor limits to allow more blocks before hitting full state and verify/write more per database call.
-Also disable deletion of processed unchecked blocks
+Also disable deletion of processed unchecked blocks.

 ## Debug commands